 - Community focus - putting the Church back at the centre of the village

 - Central celebrations - special gatherings for larger numbers

 You might like to compare these points with more recent writing on focal ministry.

 Here is the link to this item: TN51 - A fresh approach to rural ministry.pdf

-These notes have been updated in November 2017 with minor amendments throughout the text.
+These notes have been updated in November 2019 with minor amendments to the text including updated web references.